WillNetsky/WillNetsky.github.io/_posts/2025-12-21-Fantasy-Sumo.md

 ---
 layout: post
-title: Moneyball for Sumo: Predicting Tournament Winners with Python
+title: Moneyball for Sumo - Predicting Tournament Winners with Python
 ---

 Fantasy sports have always been a game of statistics and gut feelings.
 But what if you could bring some serious data science to the dohyo?
 This project is an attempt to do just that: build a machine learning pipeline to predict the performance of sumo wrestlers in a fantasy league.